The Dos and Don’ts of Clearing a Clogged Sink

 Do:

-• Install a drain filter.
-This will help to catch food particles and other debris before they have a chance to clog your sink.
+- Install a drain filter: This will help to catch food particles and other debris before they have a chance to clog your sink.
+Empty and clean the filter regularly to maintain its effectiveness.

-• Run hot water down the drain.
-This can help to loosen any grease or grime that may be causing the clog.
+- Run hot water down the drain: This can help to remove any grease that may be causing the clog.

-• Use a plunger.
-A plunger can be very effective at dislodging a clog.
+- Use a plunger: A plunger can be very effective at dislodging a clog.
 Be sure to cover the entire drain opening with the plunger and use firm, steady pressure.
-The suction created by the plunger will help to break up the obstruction and clear the drain.
-Don’t use too much pressure, as this could damage your pipes or sink.
+The suction the plunger creates will help break up the obstruction and clear the drain.
+Don’t use too much pressure, though, as this could damage your pipes or sink.

 Don’t:

-• Add water to a blocked drain.
-This will only make the clog worse and could cause water to back up and flood your kitchen.
+- Don’t add water to a blocked drain: This will only worsen the clog and could cause water to back up and flood your kitchen.

-• Use chemical drain cleaners.
-These products are very corrosive and can damage your pipes.
+- Avoid using chemical drain cleaners: These products are very corrosive and can damage your pipes.
 They should only be used as a last resort.

-• Pour boiling water or vinegar down the drain.
-Boiling water can break up some types of clogs, but it can also damage your pipes.
-If you choose to use boiling water, pour it slowly and carefully into the drain.
+- Don’t pour boiling water or vinegar down the drain: Boiling water can break up some types of clogs, but it can also damage your pipes.
+If you use boiling water, pour it slowly and carefully into the drain.

-• Put oily greasy foods down the drain.
-Oils and grease can solidify in your pipes and cause clogs.
+- Never put oily greasy foods down the drain: Oils and grease can solidify in your pipes and cause clogs.
 To avoid this, scrape any grease or oil off of dishes into the garbage before washing them in the sink.
+You can also pour excess oil into a container and dispose of it properly.

-• Put non-food items down the drain.
-Things like cigarette butts, hair, and coffee grounds can all contribute to clogs.
+- Never put non-food items down the drain: Things like cigarette butts, hair, and coffee grounds can all contribute to clogs.
 Be sure to dispose of these items in the garbage rather than down the drain.

 If you have a clogged sink that won’t budge and you need the services of a plumber, contact Allen’s Tri-State Mechanical in Amarillo, Texas!
-Our professionals take care of commercial and industrial properties throughout the Texas Panhandle and Tri-State area.
+Our professionals take care of commercial, industrial, and residential properties throughout the Texas Panhandle and Tri-State area.
 You can reach us at (806) 376-8345 to learn more!